 Ultraviolet inhibitors in the finishes slow down the effects of aging from sunlight and fluorescent lighting; however, long term exposure to these light sources will ultimately change the appearance of any wood.
 The effects of this aging will occur on all species of wood but are seen more quickly on Cherry, Alder and Maple.

-Meet with One of Our Kitchen Design Professionals to See Wood Samples
+Connect with One of Our Kitchen Design Professionals in Tucson or Scottsdale to See Wood Samples

 Ask your designer to show you samples of your preferred wood species to demonstrate how factors like finish and light exposure will impact the look of your cabinets.
-Stop by our showroom or enter your information below to schedule a personal design consultation with one of our professional designers to learn more.
+Stop by our showroom or schedule a personal design consultation with one of our professional designers to learn more.